zykhe/PAL-adin/README.md

 ## Overview

-PAL-adin is not just an AI assistant; it's a Pragmatic Artificial Lifeform embodying Perfectly Arrogant Logic and Damn Incredible Nuisance capabilities.
+PAL-adin is not just an AI assistant; it's a **Pragmatic Artificial Lifeform And Damn Intelligent Nuisance**.
 This project represents the creation of a true companion that combines JARVIS's ambient intelligence with TARS's practical helpfulness and dry humor.

 **Current Status:** Digital foundation complete with operational memory system.
 Physical body architecture designed.
 Voice interface and full embodiment in development.